A dance degree allows you to combine your love of performance with skills in choreography, teaching, producing and creating

 Skills for your CV

-A dance degree develops transferable skills that are valued by all kinds of employers.
+A dance degree also develops transferable skills that are valued by all kinds of employers.
 These include:

 - ability to work independently